awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-download.md

 #### Flatten folders<a name="flatten-folders"></a>

-If selected the task will remove the key prefix from the downloaded objects causing them to be written to the selected download folder without subpaths\.
+If selected, the task will remove the key prefix from the downloaded objects causing them to be written to the selected download folder without subpaths\.

 If this option is unchecked, the key prefix of each object is preserved and objects are downloaded to a subfolder hierarchy matching the key prefix of the object\.

+**Note**
- **Note:** if folder flattening is selected and multiple objects, with the same name but different key prefixes, exist in the download set an error will be thrown by the task if the *Overwrite* option is not selected\.
+If folder flattening is selected and multiple objects with the same name but different key prefixes exist in the download set, earlier objects will be overwritten with later objects\.

 ## Task Permissions<a name="task-permissions"></a>